-We understand how crucial it is that all low-level concerns are shared responsibly with the right person and recorded and dealt with
+We understand how crucial it is that all low-level concerns are shared responsibly with the right person and recorded and dealt with appropriately.
+Ensuring they are dealt with effectively will also protect those working in or on behalf of our setting from potential false allegations or misunderstandings.

-If we are in any doubt as to whether information shared about a member of our staff as a low-level concern in fact meets the harms threshold we will consult with the LADO.
+If we are in any doubt as to whether information shared about a member of our staff as a low-level concern in fact meets the harms threshold, we will consult with the LADO.
 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors knows to contact the LADO on 0300 111 8007.